 The Ingredients Make a Difference

 This Vegan Irish Soda Bread is special, no doubt.
-One of the reasons is because it’s made using Silk Protein Original Soymilk.
-We love having this Silk Soymilk around for our savory dishes such as our vegan mashed potatoes!
+One of the reasons is because it’s made with high quality ingredients, such as whole wheat pastry flour, dried cranberries, and more.

 - 1 ¾ cups Silk Soymilk Original Protein